dargaCode/Thwartski-Tf2-Hud/thwartski_switcher/README-Aron-settings.txt

-Be sure to make sure you back up your config folder before playing around with this!
+Be sure to make sure you BACK UP YOUR CONFIG FOLDER before playing around with this!

 These settings are for Aron's Crosshair Switcher (http://tinyurl.com/7xzb6sk).
 This program isn't required at all to use my scripts, it's just a nice way to plan your crosshairs.